rotundasoftware/modui-base/README.md

 `ModuiBase` implements some private methods meant to be overridden by descendant classes.

 #### _afterRender()
-This function may be extended to add post-rendering logic.
+This function may be overridden to add post-rendering logic.
 Descendant views should extend this method to perform additional UI decoration.

-> **Important:** Descendant views should almost never extend `render()`.
-Extending `_afterRender()` is the preffered way of adding post-rendering logic, unless you really know what you're doing.
+> **Important:** Descendant views should rarely need to override or extend `render()`.
+Overriding `_afterRender()` is the preffered way of adding post-rendering logic.

 #### _getTemplateData()
-This function may be overriden to provide data to the view's template function.
+This function may be overridden to provide data to the view's template function.
 The object it returns will be merged with the view's options and then passed to the `template` function as the `templateData` parameter.

 #### _onOptionsChanged( changedOptions, previousValues )
 This function can be overridden to take some action when options are changed, for example, to update DOM state. `changedOptions` is a hash of options that have changed to their new values and `previousValues` maps the same to their previous values.